AdaCore/gnatcoverage/doc/gnatcov/src_traces.rst

   end;

-We will consider a cross target environment, say PowerPC-VxWorks, using Real Time Processes hence an :option:`rtp` Ada runtime library.
+We will consider a cross target environment, say PowerPC-VxWorks, using Real Time Processes hence an :cmd-option:`rtp` Ada runtime library.
 We will assume we don't have a filesystem at hand, so will rely on the base64 encoded output of trace data to standard output.

 Setting up the coverage runtime